Which Parts of the Brain Are Responsible for Balance and Equilibrium?

 Parietal Cortex: Integrating Sensory Inputs

-As mentioned earlier, the parietal cortex integrates sensory information from proprioception, the vestibular system, and vision to create a comprehensive understanding of body position in space.
+As mentioned earlier, the parietal cortex integrates sensory information from somatosensory system, the vestibular system, and vision to create a comprehensive understanding of body position in space.
 (14, 15) This region is crucial for maintaining balance, particularly in complex environments where multiple sensory cues must be processed simultaneously.

 Frontal Cortex: Planning and Anticipation